IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 #.
 Does a small text file work?
 #.
 Which browser and operating system are you using?
 Can you try Firefox or Chrome?
 #.
 Does the problem affect some files or all files?
 If some files, do they work one at a time?
 Are they all the same type such as
    Stata or SPSS?
 Which version?
-Can they be saved as a supported version, ie. Stata 10 or SPSS 16?
+Can they be saved as a supported version, e.g. Stata 12 or SPSS 20?
 Upload them as type "other" and we'll test here.
 #.
 Can you try a different computer at a different location?
 #.
 Last, we'll try uploading it for you (may need DropBox to facilitate upload).